If you ask us, every cheese is special, but we’d be hard-pressed

 BelGioioso Black Truffle Burrata: Each

-handcrafted pouch of burrata is seasoned with Black Summer Truffles, lending an
+handcrafted pouch of burrata is seasoned with Black Summer Truffles, lending this delicate cheese an earthy, woodsy, slightly mushroomy taste that is utterly perfect.
+This is the ideal fresh cheese for an

 expensive-tasting dinner at home.

-Burrata is delicious on just about anything!
+Burrata is delicious on just about anything.
 Drizzled with olive oil and sprinkled with salt and pepper, it’s delightful when served with crusty bread.
-You can also top salads or grilled vegetables with burrata—its creamy filling means you don’t need any dressing.
+You can also top salads or grilled vegetables with burrata.
+Its creamy filling means you don’t need any dressing.

 We love sipping on a light white wine or rosé while enjoying burrata.
 Grab a bottle of sauvignon blanc or a pinot grigio—you won’t be disappointed.
 Unfortunately, the tannins in red wines can overwhelm burrata’s light flavor, so we suggest saving your favorite reds for other cheese pairings.